 - Cover the bowl and chill for a minimum of 1 hour to thicken and slightly set.

-- Prepare the cake by lightly greasing the interior of several cake tins with butter, then dusting flour all over.
+- Prepare the cake tins by lightly greasing the interior with butter, then dusting flour all over.
 Tap the excess flour out into the sink or in the bin.
-Cut a circle or square shape from baking paper to fit the base of the cake pan.

 - Add the butter, sugar, water, sifted cocoa and bicarb. of soda in a large pot and bring to a boil.